God harden Pharaoh’s heart; but was it by predestination?

 That is: Does He show partiality to some and not to others?

 As I have established above; God is perfectly just and therefore would never judge one without due cause.
 Scripture in the Old and New Testament both claim that God is not a respecter of persons.
 He is not partial to any and therefore would never judge one apart from another for any reason.
-Therefore, to say that God predestines some for salvation, and even worse, that He predestines others for damnation, and both are predestined regardless of their conduct of life, is a horrific accusation against God.
+Therefore, to say that God predestines some for salvation and leaves others condemned; or even worse, that He predestines others for damnation, and both are predestined regardless of their conduct of life, is a horrific accusation against God.

 “For the LORD your God is the God of gods and the Lord of lords, the great, the mighty, and the awesome God who does not show partiality nor take a bribe.
 (Deu 10:17)